Submitted by Nadia prokopchuk, PCUH affiliate

-In spring of 2017, PCUH Academic Affiliate Nadia Prokopchuk embarked on a three-year project focused on assessment of student progress in Ukrainian language programs in Canada.
-Sparked by recent immigration trends and greater diversity among students in Ukrainian language programs, the project places renewed emphasis on the language profiles of students entering a Ukrainian language program.
+In spring 2017, PCUH Academic Affiliate Nadia Prokopchuk embarked on a three-year project focused on assessment of student progress in Canadian Ukrainian language programs.
+Sparked by recent immigration trends and a greater diversity of students in Ukrainian language programs, the project places renewed emphasis on the language profiles of students entering a Ukrainian language program.
 Language profiles provide a snapshot of the student’s background experiences and connections to the language being learned.
-Factors in a student’s profile that influence language progress include: (a) prior exposure to Ukrainian (b) current level of fluency in Ukrainian (c) support systems for learning or maintaining Ukrainian (d) access to language learning resources, and (e) time/hours spent studying in a Ukrainian language program.
+Factors in a student’s profile that influence language progress include: (a) prior exposure to Ukrainian, (b) current level of fluency in Ukrainian, (c) support systems for learning or maintaining Ukrainian, (d) access to language learning resources, and (e) time/hours spent studying in a Ukrainian language program.

 Authentic samples of Ukrainian language progress from students with differing profiles are not readily available.
 As a result, teachers continue to search for answers to the following questions:

 What does progress look like for a language beginner?

 What does progress look like for a student with basic conversational skills?

 How can progress be assessed for a native speaker of Ukrainian?

 An international reference scale called the Common European Framework of Reference (CEFR) addresses all these questions by describing language skills along a six-level scale of progression.
 The scale identifies what students know and “can do” at each level by using a series of descriptors for listening, speaking, reading, and writing.
 The scale is applicable to all types of language programs and student profiles.
 The Ukrainian Language Assessment Project introduces the CEFR to Ukrainian language educators and suggests that this scale be used to coordinate efforts to teach Ukrainian language learners in Canada.
 The following is a summary of initiatives completed in the first two years of this three-year project.